-Brett Kelly, author of the Evernote Essentials book, has owned the “Evernote help” domain for nearly as long as Evernote has been around.
-His Unofficial Evernote manual, Evernote Essentials is the final word for squeezing all the power available out of Evernote.
-Whether you’re a newbie or an Evernote wizard you need Evernote essentials, because Brett Kelly knows more than you.
+Brett Kelly, author of Evernote Essentials the unofficial Evernote manual, has owned the “Evernote help” niche for nearly as long as Evernote has been around.
+His Unofficial Evernote manual, Evernote Essentials is the seminal text for squeezing all the power you need out of Evernote.
+Whether you’re a novice or an Evernote expert you must own Evernote essentials, because Brett Kelly knows more than you.
 That’s why the guys over at Evernote gave him a job in 2010.
 Brett consulted with them while writing Evernote Essentials.
-The Evernote brains trust were so impressed with the way in which Brett was able to demystify Evernote in Evernote Essentials and make Evernote’s full power available even to novices who have never used evernote before.
+The Evernote brains trust were so impressed with the way in which Brett was able to demystify Evernote in Evernote Essentials and make Evernote’s full power available even to newbies who have never used evernote before.

 When the Student is ready, the master appears